DanielCalvo/studies/Other/Fusion360/IntroTo3dModelingAssociate/notes.md

 - You can create a component from a body
 - Components can be moved without using the move command, interesting!

-- Grouding a component: Coordinates of the componen stay fixed relative to the design (not too sure what this means=
+- Grounding a component: Coordinates of the component stay fixed relative to the design (not too sure what this means)
 - When you create a rigid group between 2 or more components, when you drag them around they move together!
 - You can select 2 components > right click > isolate (this way only these 2 are visible)